Changes in Afghanistan a challenge for India: Rajnath Singh | Law-Order

 The changing power equation in Afghanistan is a challenge for India, prompting a rethink of strategy and the Quad initiative underscored it, Defence Minister Rajnath Singh said on Sunday.

+The Minister expressed confidence that the DSSC would train and equip future officers of the Armed forces to deal with these challenges.

+India is ready to face the changing security dynamics of the world due to the reforms taken by the government, he said, adding that the Armed forces need to be fully equipped and prepared at all times. ''We will continue to strengthen our military and ensure that we are a step ahead to deal with any challenges arising out of the changing global security environment.''
+The Taliban insurgents stormed Afghanistan days ago, capturing all major cities in a matter of days, two weeks before the US was set to complete its troop withdrawal after a vexatious two-decade war and the Kabul airport attack has left dozens dead and many injured.

-On IBGs, the Minister said these groups would not only facilitate faster decision-making but also increase the number of integrated fighting units.
+On creation of Joint Commands, Singh termed the decision as a major structural reform, that is progressing rapidly. ''With the formation of Integrated Theater Commands, Armed Forces will have to develop Integrated Operational Concepts and Doctrines to fight jointly.
+I think the DSSC can prove to be a good platform for brain storming on this issue.''
+Referring to IBGs, the Minister said these groups would not only facilitate faster decision-making, but also increase the number of integrated fighting units.

+A reform initiative, 'Tour of Duty (ToD)' was being considered by the government and it would be a game changing reform as it would help reduce the average age of the military and make it more agile.

+The ToD is a proposal that envisages allowing citizens to join the army for a short tenure of three years.
+Permanent commission for women officers in defence is a step to increase the role of women in national security, he said.

+An unilateral attempt was made last year to change the status quo on the border. ''There too, we faced our adversary with a new dynamism,'' Singh said.

-Changes in spheres like military power, trade, communication, economy, and political equation could be clearly seen.
-In this era of globalization, no nation could be left untouched by these changes happening around the world, he said.
+Changes in spheres like the military power, trade, communication, economy and political equation could be clearly seen.
+In this era of globalisation, no nation could be left untouched by these changes happening around the world, he said.

 In such a situation, keeping the nation's security preparedness in proportion to these changes or a step ahead of them is the need.

-''Ever since our country became independent enemy forces have endeavored to create an atmosphere of instability within the country through one or the other means.
+''Ever since our country became independent, it has been the endeavour of enemy forces to create an atmosphere of instability within the country through one or the other means.
 Taking the history of the last 75 years, it seems that we have inherited the challenges,'' he added.
+The Minister was given a detailed update on the professional military education being imparted at the DSSC, a defence release said.
+Chief of Army Staff, General Manoj Mukund Naravane Lieutenant General M J S Kahlon were present.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)